 4. There was a discussion regarding the proposal to revise the English major and minor.
 Changes consists of altered course distributions and requirements and some new courses.
 A motion to accept the proposal was seconded and passed unanimously.

 5. There was a discussion regarding HIS proposal to replace its masthead and change major requirements.
-There were request to The proposal included requests to delete, replace and revise courses, assign credit hours, and change course levels.
+The proposal included requests to delete, replace and revise courses, assign credit hours, and change course levels.
 A motion to accept the proposal was seconded and passed unanimously.

-6. There was discussion to change Theater course titles and add Theatre courses in Theatre.
+6. There was discussion to change course titles and add courses in Theatre.
 There were also discussions regarding changes to both the Theatre major and Minor.
 A motion to accept the proposal was seconded and passed unanimously.

-7. There was discussion regarding the about the proposed elimination of WRT programs (sneak preview).
-After CLA has approved internally If adopted by the CLA faculty, CLA will bring a formal proposal to eliminate the writing instruction requirement for writing within the discipline all WRT and R-designated courses will be presented at the March meeting (R-designation requirement / WRT requirement and the associated WRT120 and R-designated courses.
+7. There was discussion about the proposed elimination of WRT programs.
+If adopted by the CLA faculty, a formal proposal to eliminate all WRT and R-designated courses will be presented at the March meeting.
 This was approved by most the schools and colleges affected by the change.
 The proposal will decrease GEN ED requirements by 1 credit.
 No formal motion was made; however, the proposal was informally approved.

 8. There was discussion regarding the alignment of GenEd and QEP.
-Kelly McMichael will provide the QEP rubric to the UGEC fuel further discussion at the next meeting in March.
+Kelly McMichael will provide the QEP rubric to the UGEC to fuel further discussion at the next meeting in March.

 9. Mary Kot led discussion regarding CLA Report on Critical Thinking Assessment.
 She reported that assessments were completed in CLA and the assessments met expectations.
 During a fall retreat CLA faculty reviewed methodology to normalize scoring.
 They closed the loop in Compliance Assist.
 Report can be found in drop box